 Should you be audited, be able to explain to a third party why this person qualified (degree, years of experience, etc) for this particular position.

 Offer Non-Monetary Incentives

 Remember, that although compensation is king when negotiating offers, other items can be on the table as well.
 A reduced schedule or extra vacation time can be excellent bargaining chips as well.

 Annually audit your pay practices by an attorney or other neutral party.

-Each search, candidate and offer is completely different!
+Each search, candidate, and offer is completely different!
 That is why I love my job and still get excited about it each day.

 Whether you work with me or someone else, I strongly suggest you have an HR presence in your organization.
-Although we might not call it out, we always have the legalities of employment law on the forefront of our minds.
+Although we might not call it out, we always have the legalities of employment law at the forefront of our minds.

 Love HR?
 Love Small Business?
 Subscribe to our blog!

-The information and materials on this Web site are provided for general information purposes only, and are not intended to be legal advice.
-We attempt to provide quality information, the the law changes frequently, and varies from jurisdiction to jurisdiction.
+The information and materials on this Web site are provided for general information purposes only and are not intended to be legal advice.
+We attempt to provide quality information, the law changes frequently and varies from jurisdiction to jurisdiction.
 The information and materials provided are general in nature and may not apply to a specific factual or legal circumstance.
 Nothing on this Web site is intended to substitute for the advice of an attorney; therefore, if you require legal advice, please consult with a competent attorney licensed to practice in your jurisdiction.